Do LLMs Know What They Know? Measuring Metacognitive Efficiency with Signal Detection Theory: Discussion

-The meta-$d'$ framework was developed for human metacognition~\citep{maniscalco2012signal, fleming2014measure, fleming2017hmeta}, where metacognitive efficiency is domain-specific~\citep{rouault2018domain}, dissociable from Type-1 performance~\citep{fleming2010relating}, and neurally distinct from perceptual decisions~\citep{fleming2012prefrontal}.
-Our findings parallel these results functionally, not mechanistically---we do not claim LLMs possess metacognition phenomenologically.
-The value lies in the decomposition, not the cognitive interpretation, consistent with the use of SDT in medical diagnosis~\citep{swets1996signal} and automated system evaluation~\citep{bartlett2017evaluating}.
+The phenomena parallel human metacognition, where metacognitive efficiency is domain-specific~\citep{rouault2018domain}, dissociable from Type-1 performance~\citep{fleming2010relating}, and neurally distinct from perceptual decisions~\citep{fleming2012prefrontal}.
+Our findings parallel these results functionally, not mechanistically: we do not claim LLMs possess metacognition phenomenologically.
+The measure differs from the human meta-$d'$ literature because open-ended QA lacks a Type-1 decision (\S\ref{sec:whynotmetad}); the value lies in the decomposition, consistent with the use of SDT in medical diagnosis~\citep{swets1996signal} and automated system evaluation~\citep{bartlett2017evaluating}.